 Boot capacity is up 20 litres to 390 litres – giving the BMW a decent-sized load area that’s more voluminous than most coupe rivals.
 Better still, the tailgate opens to reveal a usefully large aperture, plus the rear bench splits and folds.

 Reliability and Safety

-The new 2 Series shares most of its parts with the 1 Series, which has been on sale for a few years, so there’s no need to have any concerns about new car niggles.
+The new 2 Series shares most of its parts with the 1 Series, which has been on sale for a few years, so there’s no need to have any concerns over new car niggles.